• Skip to main content

 Orthotics are devices that you insert inside your shoes that don’t give you proper foot support.
 The orthotic may give support for the arch, heel, or wherever part of your foot needs support the most.

 Everyone deserves comfort and support for their feet!
-Mentioning orthopedic shoe in the classic slipper style is the key because most of these shoes have features like cushioning or extra insulation that will make them feel great on top of providing proper etiquette when walking around with friends at night (or just doing daily chores).
+Mentioning orthopedic shoes in the classic slipper style is key because most of these shoes have features like cushioning or extra insulation that will make them feel great on top of providing proper etiquette when walking around with friends at night (or just doing daily chores).

 Silicone pads are common OTC Orthotics and are usually meant for the ball of your foot.
-You’ll also see orthotic insoles that are designed to bring more support for your feet than the insoles that come with your shoes.
+You’ll also see orthotic insoles that are designed to bring more support to your feet than the insoles that come with your shoes.

 You want to get over-the-counter orthotics with the best arch support there is.
 If you need support for your walking or running shoes, you need to get one that has a great arch.
 The arch helps stop foot flattening, and over time may prevent the foot from getting any wider.